We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Electrosurgery and curettage: Curettage involves cutting or scraping the wart away, while electrosurgery involves burning it off.
-Doctors may use a combination of these methods for some types of wart.
+Doctors may use a combination of these methods for some types of warts.

-- Excision: This involves a doctor cutting the wart off.
+- Excision: This involves a doctor cutting off the wart.

-- Laser treatment: Lasers can burn the wart tissue off.
+- Laser treatment: Lasers can burn off the wart tissue.
 However, dermatologists usually reserve this approach for warts that do not respond to other treatments.